Digital Humanities in Practice

 The course focuses on the development of both theoretical and practical skills in digital humanities.
 Students will learn how digital platforms can be used in research in the humanities.
 In the theoretical component of the course, students read academic texts on digital humanities research and do practical research on selected projects in the digital humanities.
 The course focuses on student active research.
 Students gain practical research experience as digital humanists by developing projects in ELMCIP Electronic Literature Knowledge Base.
 This knowledge base is a scientific, open access, relational database programmed in Drupal that documents creative work, research, events and actors in the field of electronic literature.

 Students in the course will gain practical experience through working with one or more of the following areas:

 - editing: researching, writing, and editing entries about electronic literature in the Knowledge Base.

 - project planning and implementation; team-work and academic collaboration

 - visualization based research methods

-This course provides a unique opportunity for students to get real-world experience working with scholars on an international research project in electronic literature and the digital humanities, and to contribute to the state of the art in these fields.
+This course provides a unique opportunity for students to get real-world experience working with scholars on an international research project in electronic literature and the digital humanities, to develop oral and written research skills, and to contribute to the state of the art in these fields.